turingschool/career-development-curriculum/module_one/feedback_ii_team_retro.md

     * "opening" -- revisit Tuckman's; where are we in the group dynamic cycle?
     * process ("body")
     * next steps ("closing")
-    * A little on sources of interest -- what are you bringing to the conversation?
-What do you hope to get out of the conversation?

   * What went well?
 Appreciation feedback!
 Be specific!
   * What needs improvement?
 Coaching; About actions and outcomes, not specific people
   * What are the next steps?